About Me

 Peer-Reviewed Publications

 Qiu, M., Castro, N., & Johns, B. T. (2021).
 Structural comparisons of noun and verb networks in the mental lexicon.
-In Proceedings of the 43rd Annual Conference of the Cognitive Science Society (pp. 1649-1655).
+Proceedings of the Annual Meeting of the Cognitive Science Society, 43, 1649-1655.

 Qiu, M., & Johns, B. T. (2020).
 Semantic diversity in paired-associate learning: Further evidence for the information accumulation perspective of cognitive aging.
 Psychonomic Bulletin & Review, 27(1), 114-121.